JamesLochhead/manipulate_firefox_bookmarks/README.md

 ## Description

-A command utility to convert a backup of Firefox bookmarks (JSON file) into plain text, plain text with extra formatting, or markdown.
+A command utility to convert a backup of Firefox bookmarks (JSON file) into plain text, plain text with extra formatting, or Markdown.

-Output is to stdout and intended to be used in conjunction with file redirection. e.g. `manipulate_firefox_bookmarks.py SOMETHING > FILE` on a POSIX compliant OS (e.g. Linux, BSD, and MacOS) and `manipulate_firefox_bookmarks.py SOMETHING | out-file FILE` on Windows (PowerShell).
+Output is to stdout and intended to be used in conjunction with file redirection. e.g. `manipulate_firefox_bookmarks.py SOMETHING > FILE` on a POSIX- compliant OS (e.g. Linux, BSD, and MacOS) and `manipulate_firefox_bookmarks.py SOMETHING | out-file FILE` on Windows (PowerShell).